harleenmonder/pokedex-kalman-cluster/README.md

 ├── package.json
 ├── README.md
 └── vite.config.js

+Breakdown:

-src/components/ contains the UI components for the Pokémon card, Kalman demo, and clustering plot.
+src/components/ — UI components for the Pokémon card, Kalman demo, and clustering plot.

-src/lib/pokeApi.js centralizes PokéAPI fetch logic.
+src/lib/pokeApi.js — Centralized PokéAPI fetch logic.

-App.jsx manages state, coordinates data fetching, and composes components.
+App.jsx — Main logic: state management, data fetching, component composition.

-index.css contains the layout and card styles.
+index.css — Layout and card styles.

 How It Works (Data Flow)

-On load, the app requests a list of Pokémon (name + URL) using PokéAPI.
+On load, the app requests a Pokémon list (name + URL) using PokéAPI.

-The app prefetches a moderate number of detailed Pokémon records (for clustering) and fetches details for the currently selected Pokémon on demand.
+Prefetches detailed Pokémon records (for clustering) and fetches details for the selected Pokémon.

-The UI displays the selected Pokémon (sprite, types, height, weight, stats).
+Displays Pokémon attributes (sprite, types, height, weight, stats).

-The Kalman demo creates a short simulated noisy time series for a selected stat (e.g., HP) and runs a 1D Kalman filter to produce the smoothed estimate shown on a chart.
+The Kalman demo simulates noisy stat data (e.g., HP) and applies a 1D Kalman filter to smooth it.

-The clustering component builds a feature matrix (for example [height, weight] or [stat_total, speed]), normalizes features, runs a simple k-means style algorithm, and visualizes points color-coded by cluster.
+The clustering component normalizes features (e.g., height vs weight), applies a simple k-means clustering, and visualizes points color-coded by cluster.

 How PokéAPI Is Used

-https://pokeapi.co/api/v2/pokemon?limit=N retrieves the Pokémon list (names and URLs).
+https://pokeapi.co/api/v2/pokemon?limit=N retrieves the Pokémon list.

 https://pokeapi.co/api/v2/pokemon/{name} fetches detailed attributes (stats, sprites, height, weight, types).

-All fetching is done client-side via fetch() inside src/lib/pokeApi.js.
+All data fetching is done client-side through fetch() in src/lib/pokeApi.js.

 Where the Kalman Filter Fits

-PokéAPI returns static values, so the Kalman demo simulates a noisy measurement series (random perturbations around a base stat).
+PokéAPI provides static data, so the Kalman demo simulates a noisy series around a Pokémon’s base stat.

-A simple 1D Kalman filter smooths those noisy points.
+A 1D Kalman filter smooths that simulated data to illustrate noise reduction.

-The chart displays both raw and smoothed data to illustrate the effect.
+The chart shows both raw and filtered values for comparison.

 How Clustering Is Done and Visualized

-Select numerical features for X and Y (e.g., height vs weight).
+Choose X and Y numeric features (e.g., height vs weight).

-Normalize features so scales match.
+Normalize the data for scale consistency.

-Run a simple K-means–style clustering.
+Apply a simple K-means–style clustering.

-Visualize clusters on a 2D scatterplot with color-coded points.
+Display results on a 2D scatterplot with color-coded clusters.

-Tradeoffs, Limitations, and Future Improvements Tradeoffs and Known Limitations
+Tradeoffs, Limitations, and Future Improvements Tradeoffs & Known Limitations

-Simplified algorithms: Kalman filter and clustering are intentionally simple for clarity.
+Simplified algorithms: Both Kalman filter and clustering are simplified for educational clarity.

-API rate limiting: PokéAPI is public; excessive requests may trigger rate limits.
+Public API: Heavy use can trigger PokéAPI rate limits.

-Client-side only: No backend; performance may degrade with large data.
+Client-side only: No backend means performance decreases with many data points.

-Clustering sensitivity: K-means depends on scaling and initialization.
+K-means sensitivity: Cluster quality varies by initialization and scaling.

 Future Improvements

-Add caching or backend support.
+Add local caching or backend data storage.

-Provide more clustering and normalization options.
+Expand clustering features and normalization options.

-Add tests for Kalman and clustering utilities.
+Add test coverage for Kalman and clustering utilities.

-Improve chart interactivity and tooltips.
+Improve interactivity and chart visualization.

 Deployment

-You can host this project on platforms such as Vercel or Netlify.
+You can host this project on Vercel, Netlify, or GitHub Pages.

 Deploy on Vercel

-Push this repository to GitHub.
+Push your repository to GitHub.

+Go to Vercel
-Go to Vercel, import the repository, and deploy (Vite will be auto-detected).
+, import the repository, and deploy (Vite will be detected automatically).

-Copy the live deployment URL for sharing or submission.
+Copy the live deployment link for submission.

 Author

 Harleen Monder
-First-year Computer Science student
+First-Year Computer Science Student

 License

 MIT License